stevalmontxy/GOATS/README.md

 ### Setup
 [still in progress] If you want to run this yourself, you will need some files that I have .gitignored away. for backtesting, you will need your own data.
-I got mine off of OptionsDX. for live implementation, you will need a mysecrets.py file with your API keys, and a .env file with your project root directory.
+I got mine off of OptionsDX. for live implementation, you will need a .env file with your API keys and project root directory.
 I think the last thing is just to make sure you keep the significant_dates file kept up to date. for live execution, then only one necessary is the one in /src/live.
 Should be it.

 ##### Setup-cron